daniel-wojahn/tibetan-text-metrics/README.md

 ## Features

-- Syntactic Distance (POS Level): Counts the number of operations needed to transform one POS tag sequence into another
+- **Syntactic Distance**: Counts the number of operations needed to transform one POS tag sequence into another.
+Also provides a normalized version (0-1) scaled by text length, enabling fair comparison between chapters of different sizes.

-- Weighted Jaccard Similarity: Measures vocabulary overlap with POS-based weighting (customizable in `metrics.py`)
+- **Weighted Jaccard Similarity**: Measures vocabulary overlap with POS-based weighting (customizable in `metrics.py`), allowing you to emphasize content words like nouns and verbs over function words.

-- Longest Common Subsequence (LCS): Identifies shared sequences of words (Cython-optimized, ~196x faster)
+- **Longest Common Subsequence (LCS)**: Identifies shared sequences of words (Cython-optimized, ~196x faster).
+Both raw counts and normalized percentages (relative to average text length) are provided.

-- Word Mover's Distance (WMD): Measures semantic similarity using word embeddings
+- **Principal Component Analysis (PCA)**: Provides multi-dimensional visualization of textual relationships, offering a holistic approach to identifying manuscript traditions by combining multiple metrics into an intuitive visual representation.

-- Generate visualizations of similarity metrics
+- **Visualizations**: Generate heatmaps for individual metrics and PCA plots that help identify clusters of similar texts and chapters.

-- Support for POS-tagged Tibetan text analysis
+- **Support for POS-tagged Tibetan text analysis**

 ## Installation